Shen-Language/shen-sources/doc/port-upgrades.md

   - If port's build process was doing anything similar, that step can be removed as the kernel build does this itself.

+### Extensions

+Starting with these release, the Shen Kernel distribution includes some optional extensions that ports can make use of.

+Please refer to `doc/extensions.md`.

+**New extensions in this release**:

+  - **features**: conditional code expansion at read-time based on platform features.
+  - **launcher**: default behaviour command-line handling, with the option of running scripts, evaluating expressions, and loading files in addition to launching the REPL.

 ## 21.2

 ### Test Suite Pass/Fail Counters